shodhak/shodhak.github.io/resume.md

 **Yale University** May 2017 - Present
 *Postdoctoral Associate*
 -   Implemented data science methods like Regression, Monte Carlo simulations and Market Basket analysis to a dataset of 37,000 clinical isolates, and identified novel patterns of serotype replacement in *Streptococcus pneumoniae.*
--   NGS analysis from microbial cultures in competition to assess genomic variants and identify genes that regulate polysaccharide capsule composition and structure.
+-   NGS analysis of microbial cultures isolates to assess genomic variants and identify genes that regulate polysaccharide capsule composition and structure.
 -   Built shiny apps and generated R markdown documents to communicate research findings to the group and collaborators.

 **University of Kentucky** Aug 2011 – May 2017